malthe/chameleon/docs/reference.rst

     </li>
   </ul>

-Note that any and all cases that match the switch will be allowed.
+Note that any and all cases that match the switch will be included.

 ``tal:omit-tag``